 But, there is a "tree" in the midst of the garden, which has the knowledge of good and evil, that Adam better stay away from, or it will cost him his life.
 As you may already know, he falls short and disobeys God, and dies at age 930, just 70 years short of one day.
 And the LORD God commanded the man, saying, Of every tree of the garden thou mayest freely eat: But of the tree of the knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die.

-We are on the eighth day.
-God has just formed (not created as in chapter one) a special man to "till the ground" and has placed him in the garden of Eden to dress it and keep it.
+We are on a later day, which I call the eighth day, only because God describes this happening after His seventh day of rest.
+The Bible doesn't say when it actually happened.
+God has now formed (not created as in chapter one) a special man to "till the ground" and has placed him in the garden of Eden to dress it and keep it.
 Why this special creation?
 Because it would be through this man," 'eth ha adham " (Adam), and his soon to be formed wife, Eve, that the Messiah, our Lord and Savior, Jesus Christ, would be born.
 It was God's plan from the beginning.